kcrary/istari/docs/terms.md

 These functions are all actually the identity function, but IML is instructed to parse their argument using the indicated nonterminal.

+#### Implicit and invisible arguments

+Some constants take implicit and/or invisible arguments:

+- Implicit arguments are not seen by the user, but they are present in the real term "under the hood."
+The process of converting external terms to internal terms inserts evars for implicit arguments, which are then usually resolved by unification.

+  If the user wants to suppress the insertion of implicit arguments (for example, because one wants to give them explicitly), one can precede the constant with a tick (`` ` ``).

+- Invisible arguments, on the other hand, are not present in the real term at all, even "under the hood."
+They arise when a function has a type like `intersect (x : A) .
+B`.
+Such a function has the type `B` for any choice for `x` of type `A`, but that choice is not passed in to the function at all.

+  Sometimes it is necessary to specify a function's invisible argument because typechecking is unable to work it out itself.
+To do so, one employs visibilized application by writing `f ap m` to indicate that the `f`'s invisible argument should be filled in with `m`.

+  Visibilized application is only a hint for the type checker; such arguments are still not passed into the function.
+Thus, `f ap m` unfolds to just `f`.

+For example, `List.map` has type:

+    intersect i . forall (a b : U i) . (a -> b) -> list a -> list b

+and has two implicit arguments.
+Thus, its first argument (`i`) is invisible, and its second and third arguments (`a` and `b`) are implicit.
+Normally one calls `List.map` with just the explicit arguments; so `List.map F L` means:

+    `List.map _ _ F L

+If, instead, one wanted to supply all the arguments, one would write something like:

+    `List.map ap I A B F L

+The `ap I` fills in the invisible argument, while the starting tick suppresses the insertion of evars for implicit arguments, so `A` and `B` can be supplied.

+Note that implicit arguments are inserted first, so `List.map ap I F L` would mean:

+    `List.map _ _ ap I F L`

+which is probably not desired.
+But rarely would one want to give only the invisible arguments explicitly anyway.